 Offered: Fall, Spring.

+SPED 333 – Introduction to Special Education: Policies/Practices (3)

+Special education policies/practices will be addressed.
+General educator candidates explore specific teaching strategies and legal/ethical implications for working with students/families with exceptionalities.

+Prerequisite: Admission to and retention in a teacher preparation program; successful prior enrollment in ECED 322, ELED 422, HED 300, SED 406, ARTE 405 or TECH 406., or consent of department chair.

+Offered: Fall, Spring.

 SPED 412 - Reading/Writing for Students with Mild/Moderate Disabilities (4)

 Curriculum and instructional approaches for children with mild/moderate disabilities (gr1-6) are analyzed.
 Emphasis is placed on assessment and intervention in reading and writing for children with disabilities.
 Practicum is required.